chuacharlesbon/desktop-app-template/README.md

-# myadmin
+# mydesktop

-Template for Simple Admin Web App
+Template for Simple Desktop App
 FVM use 3.13.3

 A new Flutter project.